Directly to the content

 Nicotinamide Riboside (NR)

-What is nicotinamide riboside (NR)?
+What is Nicotinamide Riboside (NR)?

-NR, NAD, NAM, niacin, ... a brief profile of the molecules
+NR, NAD, NAM, Niacin, … a brief profile of the molecules

-• NAD (nicotinamide adenine dinucleotide): NAD is an essential coenzyme that is found in all living cells.
+• NAD (Nicotinamide Adenine Dinucleotide): NAD is an essential coenzyme found in all living cells.
 It plays a central role in energy metabolism, particularly in cellular respiration, by transporting electrons between molecules.
-NAD exists in two forms: NAD+ (oxidized form) and NADH (reduced form).
-It is important for the production of ATP, the energy unit of the cell, and is involved in various other biochemical processes such as DNA repair and gene expression
+NAD exists in two forms: NAD+ (oxidized form) and NADH (reduced form).It is important for the production of ATP, the energy unit of the cell, and is involved in various other biochemical processes such as DNA repair and gene expression

-• NAM (nicotinamide): NAM, also known as niacinamide, is another form of vitamin B3.
-It is a precursor of NAD and can be converted into NAD in the body.
-However, the metabolic pathway is different to that of NR.
-NAM also has medicinal applications in its own right and is often used in skincare products as it has anti-inflammatory properties and can strengthen the skin barrier
+• NAM (Nicotinamide): NAM, also known as Niacinamide, is another form of Vitamin B3.
+It is a precursor to NAD and can be converted to NAD in the body.
+However, the metabolic pathway is different from that of NR.NAM also has independent medical applications and is often used in skincare products as it has anti-inflammatory properties and can strengthen the skin barrier.

-Where does nicotinamide riboside occur?
+Where does Nicotinamide Riboside occur?

-Nicotinamide riboside is a molecule that can be found in low concentrations in some foods.
-These include dairy products and yeast.
-However, studies show that the NR concentrations in food tend to be low.
+Nicotinamide Riboside is a molecule that can occur in small concentrations in some foods.This includes dairy products and yeast.
+However, studies show that the NR concentrations in foods tend to be low.

 Although it may be difficult to obtain NR through diet alone, its use as a supplement is popular due to its potential health benefits.